ChicoState/UX-BudgetTravel/README.md

 **Executive Summary**
 Budget Travel is created to be an easy-to-use and easy-to-understand application having a wide amount of options to customize a Trip.
 Once we had the wireframes all created to showcase the different interactions, we were able to move forward and generate a functioning prototype involving those wireframes and interactions.
 For the Usability Test, we had 3 different tasks that we would assign to the participants to see how difficult it was to achieve them.
 The feedback given from the Usability Tests helped us understand how well we were able to map a mental model for a user when they were asked to complete each task.
 We were able to collect more feedback about each participant by asking them multiple questions a the end of the test to be able to further improve our application.

+- We created interactive Prototypes based on some Wireframes we created in Phase II
+- <u>Prototypes</u> were created based on the specific tasks that we created, which were then assigned to the participants to complete each time and give them an interactive feeling of how the final application is intended to work.
+Our interactive Prototype included these wireframe models:
+  - User Login
+  - Password Recovery
+  - Adding a Budget
+  - Creating/Editing Trips
+  - Road Trip Planning

 * !!!In a bullet-list, provide a summary that highlights...!!!
 * !!!What you've done during this phase...!!!
 * !!!and what the significance of it is...!!!